Mx-Publisher/famfamfam_flags/README.md

 				case 'ax':
 					$lang_name = 'finnish';
-					$country_name = 'Aland Islands';  //The Aland Islands or Aland (Swedish: Aland, IPA: ['o?land]; Finnish: Ahvenanmaa) is an archipelago province at the entrance to the Gulf of Bothnia in the Baltic Sea belonging to Finland. break;
+					$country_name = 'Åland Islands';  //The Åland Islands or Åland (Swedish: Åland, IPA: [ˈoːland]; Finnish: Ahvenanmaa) is an archipelago province at the entrance to the Gulf of Bothnia in the Baltic Sea belonging to Finland. break;

 				case 'ba':
-					$lang_name = 'bashkir'; //Baskortost�n (Rusia)
+					$lang_name = 'bashkir'; //Baskortostán (Rusia)
 					$country_name = 'Bosnia &amp; Herzegovina'; //Bosnian, Croatian, Serbian break;